microsoft/trident/docs/Reference/Host-Configuration/API-Reference/Image.md

 ### `sha256` **<span style="color:orange;">(required)</span>**

-The SHA256 checksum of the image.
+The SHA256 checksum of the compressed image.

-This is used to verify the integrity of the image.
+The hash is computed over the compressed contents of the image, not the uncompressed output that will be written to the block device.
+This value is used to verify the integrity of the image.

 Accepted values: